DillonKyleDev/FlatEngine2D/README.md

 # Updates

 ## Oct.
+5th, 2025 - Multi-threaded RenderPasses

+After some trial and error, I was able to get threading working using std::threads and split the work of each RenderPass into it's own thread.
+As far as I can tell, everything is working as it should be, but the performance gain from doing so is not as noticable as it was from grouping the Meshes by Material/Pipeline before rendering them (at least while only rendering a handful of Meshes).
+Of course, as the load increases, the performance boost from multi-threading will be more noticable.</br>

+I'll be doing some stress testing in the very near future to test the limits of the new implementation.

+## Oct.
 4th, 2025 - Multiple Viewport Rendering

 Minor update: Even after simply grouping objects to render by Material/Graphics Pipeline, the performance improvement was substantial.
 I still plan on implementing multi-threading when I have the opportunity.